-As you’d expect the returns were fairly spectacular.
-That $1,000 initially sunk into Walgreens stock seventy years ago was worth around $2 million dollars by the time Gremel donated it to the Illinois Audubon Society last year.
-If my math is correct that means his initial investment compounded at an average rate of 11.5% per annum.
+As you would expect, the returns were fairly spectacular.
+That $1k sunk into Walgreens stock seventy years ago was worth around $2m dollars by the time Gremel donated it to the Illinois Audubon Society last year.
+If my math is correct, that means his initial investment compounded at an average rate of 11.5% per annum.

 Lastly, a comment about Russ Gremel’s age.
 Like nearly all of the folks that I’ve profiled so far he was blessed with remarkable longevity.
-According to the CDC the average life expectancy in the United States is around 78.5 years.
-Had Russel Gremel passed away at that age, rather than at the grand old age of 99, we probably never hear this story.
-It’s just the nature of compounding that the contribution of the last couple of decades is vast.
-That said you don’t need to rely on that kind of extraordinary longevity.
-If Russ Gremel managed this with the equivalent of $11,000 in today’s money then regular savers can definitely repeat the feat.
+I mean, the average life expectancy in the United States is around 78.5 years according to the CDC.
+Had Russ Gremel passed away at that age, rather than at the grand old age of 99, we probably never hear this story.
+It is just the nature of compounding that the contribution of the last couple of decades is vast.
+That said, you don’t need to rely on that kind of extraordinary longevity.
+If Russ Gremel managed all of this with the equivalent of $11,000 in today’s money, then regular savers can definitely repeat the feat.